 While he might not be to everyone’s taste, The Old Man & The Sea is probably Hemmingway’s best known and most successful novel, as well as the last piece of fiction published during his lifetime.
 Published in 1952, in 1953 the book was awarded the Pulitzer Prize For Fiction and, the following year, was cited by the Nobel committee when it awarded Hemingway the Nobel Prize for Literature.

 The story itself is short, simple and allegorical in nature, focussing on an ageing Cuban fisherman who has failed to land a catch for some 84 days.
 Setting out to sea on his own, he faces a gigantic struggle to land a massive Marlin and, having succeeded, an even bigger struggle to get it back to land.

-For visitors to Cuba, there are any number of Hemingway themed tours, day trips etc. A visit to his hold home, Finca Vigia, is highly recommended.
+For visitors to Cuba, there are any number of Hemingway themed tours, day trips etc. A visit to his hold home, Finca Vigia, is highly recommended and can be pre-booked as one of our many Havana Trips.
 Of less interest is a visit to the fishing village of Cojimar, said to be part of the inspiration for the book but rather forlorn nowadays.